Download general terms and conditions in pdf format

 9. If the consumer exercises his right of withdrawal, all additional agreements are automatically dissolved.

-Article 9 - Obligations of the entrepreneur upon withdrawal
+Article 9 - Obligations of the entrepreneur in case of withdrawal

-1. If the entrepreneur enables the consumer to notify withdrawal electronically, he shall immediately send a confirmation of receipt after receiving this notification.
+1. If the entrepreneur enables the consumer to notify the withdrawal electronically, he sends an acknowledgment of receipt without delay after receiving this notification.

 2. The entrepreneur reimburses all payments from the consumer, including any delivery costs charged by the entrepreneur for the returned product, without delay but within 14 days following the day on which the consumer notifies him of the withdrawal.
-Unless the entrepreneur offers to collect the product himself, he may wait to refund until he has received the product or the consumer has demonstrated that he has sent the product back, whichever occurs first.
+Unless the entrepreneur offers to collect the product himself, he may wait to refund until he has received the product or the consumer has demonstrated that he has sent back the product, whichever is earlier.

 3. The entrepreneur uses the same payment method for the refund that the consumer used, unless the consumer agrees to a different method.
 The refund is free of charge for the consumer.

-4. If the consumer has chosen a more expensive delivery method than the cheapest standard delivery, the entrepreneur is not required to refund the additional costs for the more expensive method.
+4. If the consumer has chosen a more expensive method of delivery than the cheapest standard delivery, the entrepreneur is not obliged to refund the additional costs for the more expensive method.

 Article 10 - Exclusion of the right of withdrawal

-The entrepreneur may exclude the following products and services from the right of withdrawal, but only if the entrepreneur has clearly stated this at the offer, at least in time before concluding the contract:
+The entrepreneur may exclude the following products and services from the right of withdrawal, but only if the entrepreneur has clearly stated this at the offer, at least in time before the conclusion of the agreement:

 1. Products or services whose price is subject to fluctuations on the financial market over which the entrepreneur has no influence and which may occur within the withdrawal period

-2. Contracts concluded during a public auction.
-A public auction is understood to be a sales method whereby products, digital content and/or services are offered by the entrepreneur to the consumer who is personally present or has the opportunity to be personally present at the auction, under the direction of an auctioneer, and where the successful bidder is obliged to purchase the products, digital content and/or services;
+2. Agreements concluded during a public auction.
+A public auction is understood to be a sales method whereby products, digital content and/or services are offered by the entrepreneur to the consumer who is personally present or has the opportunity to be personally present at the auction, under the supervision of an auctioneer, and whereby the successful bidder is obliged to purchase the products, digital content and/or services;

-a. the execution has started with the explicit prior consent of the consumer; and
+a. the execution has begun with the express prior consent of the consumer; and

-b. the consumer has declared that he loses his right of withdrawal as soon as the entrepreneur has fully performed the contract;
+b. the consumer has declared that he loses his right of withdrawal as soon as the entrepreneur has fully performed the agreement;

-4. Package travel as referred to in Article 7:500 BW and contracts for passenger transport;
+4. Package tours as referred to in Article 7:500 BW and passenger transport agreements;

-5. Service contracts for the provision of accommodation, if a specific date or period of performance is provided for in the contract and other than for residential purposes, goods transport, car rental services and catering;
+5. Service agreements for the provision of accommodation, if a specific date or period for performance is provided in the agreement and other than for residential purposes, goods transport, car rental services, and catering;

-6. Contracts relating to leisure activities, if a specific date or period of performance is provided for in the contract;
+6. Agreements relating to leisure activities, if a specific date or period for their performance is provided in the agreement;

 8. Products that spoil quickly or have a limited shelf life;

-9. Sealed products which are not suitable for return for reasons of health protection or hygiene and where the seal has been broken after delivery;
+9. Sealed products that are not suitable for return for reasons of health protection or hygiene and whose seal has been broken after delivery;

 10. Products that are irrevocably mixed with other products after delivery due to their nature;

-11. Alcoholic beverages whose price was agreed upon when concluding the contract, but whose delivery can only take place after 30 days, and whose actual value depends on fluctuations in the market over which the entrepreneur has no influence;
+11. Alcoholic beverages whose price was agreed upon at the conclusion of the agreement, but whose delivery can only take place after 30 days, and whose actual value depends on fluctuations in the market over which the entrepreneur has no control;

-12. Sealed audio, video recordings and computer software, where the seal has been broken after delivery;
+12. Sealed audio, video recordings, and computer software, the seal of which has been broken after delivery;

 b. the consumer has declared that he thereby loses his right of withdrawal.